DamoM73/turtle_vid_tute/lesson_5.md

 > **Refactoring**
 >
-> *Refactoring* is the computer science term for changing your code **without changing the way it works**.
+> *Refactoring* is changing your code **without changing the way it works**.
 This is normally done to make code more efficient or more maintainable.
 >
 > - Efficient code uses less computing resources (processing power, storage, internet bandwidth etc.).
+>
-> - Maintainable code is easier for programmers to understand, and therefore easier to fix, update and enhance.
+> - Maintainable code is easier for programmers to understand, fix, update and enhance.

 To refactor our code we need add the following function at line `10` of your code: